-The uncertainties caused by COVID-19 have also required the Group to reassess the inputs and assumptions used for the determination of fair value of financial assets.
-The Group has considered potential impacts of the current economic volatility in determination of the reported amounts of the Group's financial assets, and these are considered to represent Management's best assessment based on observable information.
+The uncertainties caused by COVID-19 have also required the Group to reassess the inputs and assumptions used for the determination of fair value of financial and non-financial assets as at 31 December 2020.
+The Group has considered potential impacts of the current economic volatility in determination of the reported amounts of the Group's financial and non-financial assets and these are considered to represent management's best assessment based on observable information.